KendallP4299/TEPlus-Complement-Creator/README.md

   * Gobber2 Mod

 More built-in presets will be added in the future.
 For now, if you are updating to a newer version, copy over the presetNames.txt and presets folder to the new assets folder.

+(Troubleshooting)
+=
+A troubleshooting button is present on the main menu.
+If your complement isn't functioning properly when in-game, there could be one or more factors involved.
+These reasons could include:
+   * You don't have the mod for the complement installed
+   * There's a typo in a ID or number value
+   * Complements might be conflicting with one-another
+   * Your creator version is not up-to-date
+If issues still persist, please feel free to contact me and I will try to assist as best I can.

 Credits
 ==================================================